DennisOdhice/DennisOdhice/README.md

 - 👋 Hi, I’m @DennisOdhice
-- 👀 I’m interested in Data Analysis
+- 👀 I’m interested in Technical Writing and Data Analysis
-- 🌱 I’m currently learning Postgresql, Python and Tableau
+- 🌱 I’m currently learning Postgresql and MongoDB
-- 💞️ I’m looking to collaborate on  projects related to data analysis, SQL, Python, and Excel.
-My expertise lies in extracting insights from sales data and creating visualizations to drive informed decisions.
+- 💞️ I’m looking to collaborate on  projects related to technical writing, data analysis, SQL, Python, and Excel.
+My expertise lies in simplyfing technical codes and information, extracting insights from data and creating visualizations.
 Feel free to reach out to discuss potential collaboration opportunities or project ideas.

 <!---
 DennisOdhice/DennisOdhice is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.